lostanlen/ismir2016/spec.md

 7. [DONE] Same in test set
 8. [DONE] Run scikit-learn's random forest on it
 9. [DONE] Report class-wise accuracy with error bars

+I. Structured validation
+1. Extract the stem folder of each chunk path
+2. Assign votes to a dict where stems are keys
+3. Get the true class of each stem
+4. Write a systematic structured evaluator